 - Pinch of salt

-- Heat oven to 350 degrees F. Line the bottom and two sides of a 9"x5" loaf pan with parchment paper and lightly spray with cooking spray.
+- Heat oven to 350°F. Line a 9"x5" loaf pan with a sheet of parchment paper and lightly spray with cooking spray.
+Allow excess parchment to overhang on the two long sides of the pan to allow easier lifting later.

-- In a medium-large microwave-safe bowl, add butter and 1/2 cup of the chocolate chips and melt in 20-second intervals on medium power until mixture is melted and smooth, whisking after each interval.
+- In a medium-large microwave-safe bowl, add butter, 1/4 cup of the dark chocolate, and 1/4 cup of the semisweet chocolate and melt in 20-second intervals on medium power until mixture is melted and smooth, whisking after each interval.

 - Pour brownie batter into the prepared loaf pan and bake for 30-40 minutes, or until the edges have set and a tester (like a toothpick) inserted into the center of the brownies comes out just about clean, with only a few crumbs clinging to it.